huynhbaotoan/q-dev-prompt-engineering/02-simple-tasks.md

 #### Formula for Unit Testing Prompts:

-1. Provide the Code: "Here's my [function or class] code: [paste code]"
+1. Provide the Code: `Here's my [function or class] code: [paste code]`
-2. Request Unit Test Suggestions: "Can you suggest some unit test cases for it?"
+2. Request Unit Test Suggestions: `Can you suggest some unit test cases for it?`

 #### Example: Generating Unit Tests for a Python Function